icbi-lab/infercnvpy/docs/infercnv.rst

 The inferCNV method
 ===================

-This methodology in this package is essentially a python reimplementation of `infercnv <https://github.com/broadinstitute/inferCNV/>`_.
+Essentially, this package is a Python reimplementation of `infercnv <https://github.com/broadinstitute/inferCNV/>`_.
 It mostly follows the computation steps outlined `here <https://github.com/broadinstitute/inferCNV/wiki/Running-InferCNV>`_, with minor modifications.
 The computation steps are outlined below.